techidaily/site-win11-tips/source/_posts/mastering-user-profile-correction-for-w11-oses.md

 ## 9\.
 Create a New User Account

  As this issue can occur because of restricted account access, setting up a new admin account could be a potential fix.
-Follow the steps in our[guide to fixing Windows issues by setting up a new account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) to apply this possible solution.
+Follow the steps in our [guide to fixing Windows issues by setting up a new account](https://www.makeuseof.com/tag/fix-windows-issues-creating-new-user-account/) to apply this possible solution.
 Then try opening the same app in the new user account.
 If that works, you can copy the data from your old account to the new one, as outlined within the linked guide.

 ![The Add account button](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/add-account-button.jpg)